-New York State Speeding Ticket Costs
+New York Speeding Ticket Costs

-Speeding Ticket Data from Oneida County, NY
+Speeding Ticket Data from Saratoga County, NY

 Number of Speeding Tickets Given in Oneida County, NY